Devipriya1921/PLL_OSU180_Workshop/README.md

 This repository focuses on workshop on PLL (Phase Locked Loop) also known as On-Chip Clock Multiplier.
 In this workshop we are going to cover a brief description on what is PLL and it's each block.
 We will also see pre-layout and post-layout simulations of each block of a PLL.

+A phase-locked loop (PLL) is an electronic circuit with a voltage or voltage-driven oscillator that constantly adjusts to match the frequency of an input signal.
+PLLs are used to generate, stabilize, modulate, demodulate, filter or recover a signal from a "noisy" communications channel where data has been interrupted.

+The main purpose of a PLL circuit is to synchronize an output oscillator signal with a reference signal.
+When the phase difference between the two signals is zero, the system is “locked.”
+A PLL is a closed-loop system with a control mechanism to reduce any phase error that may occur.

 The clock generator is one of the most crucial part in synchronous processor & probably most susceptible after power lines which can cause failure of entire circuitry if not designed properly.
-It is widely used in radio frequency or wireless applications.

-In view of its usefulness, the phase locked loop or PLL is found in many wireless, radio, and general electronic items from mobile phones to broadcast radios, televisions to Wi-Fi routers, walkie talkie radios to professional communications systems etc.
+PLL is found in radio and general electronic items from mobile phones to broadcast radios, televisions to Wi-Fi routers, walkie talkie radios to professional communications systems, etc.

 Block diagram of PLL.